The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves

 \section{The conjecture of Kurihara: Proof of Theorem \ref{thm:kurihara-conjecture}}

-We first recall the main result of \cite{kazim-Lambda-adic}. \begin{thm}[B\"{u}y\"{u}kboduk] Let $E$ be an elliptic curve over $\mathbb{Q}$ and $p \geq 5$ a prime such that \begin{itemize} \item $\overline{\rho}$ is surjective, \item $E(\mathbb{Q}_p)[p] = 0$, and \item all the Tamagawa factors are prime to $p$. \end{itemize} Let $\KSbar(T \otimes \Lambda)$ be the generalized module of $\Lambda$-adic Kolyvagin systems as in \cite[$\S$5.3]{mazur-rubin-book} and $\KS(T)$ the module of Kolyvagin systems.
-Then \begin{enumerate} \item $\KSbar(T \otimes \Lambda)$ is free of rank one over $\Lambda$, and \item the natural map $\KSbar(T \otimes \Lambda) \to \KS(T)$ is surjective. \end{enumerate} \end{thm} \begin{proof} See \cite[Theorem 3.23]{kazim-Lambda-adic}. \end{proof} \begin{rem} When $p$ divides Tamagawa factors, the natural map in Theorem \ref{thm:rigidity}.(2) is not surjective \cite[Remark 3.25]{kazim-Lambda-adic}.
+We first recall the main result of \cite{kazim-Lambda-adic}. \begin{thm}[B\"{u}y\"{u}kboduk] Let $E$ be an elliptic curve over $\mathbb{Q}$ and $p \geq 5$ a prime such that $\overline{\rho}$ is surjective, $E(\mathbb{Q}_p)[p] = 0$, and all the Tamagawa factors are prime to $p$.
+Let $\KSbar(T \otimes \Lambda)$ be the generalized module of $\Lambda$-adic Kolyvagin systems as in \cite[$\S$5.3]{mazur-rubin-book} and $\KS(T)$ the module of Kolyvagin systems.
+Then \begin{enumerate} \item $\KSbar(T \otimes \Lambda)$ is free of rank one over $\Lambda$, and \item the natural map $\KSbar(T \otimes \Lambda) \to \KS(T)$ is surjective. \end{enumerate} \end{thm} \begin{proof} See \cite[Thm.
+3.23]{kazim-Lambda-adic}. \end{proof} \begin{rem} When $p$ divides Tamagawa factors, the natural map in Theorem \ref{thm:rigidity}.(2) is not surjective \cite[Rem.
+3.25]{kazim-Lambda-adic}.
 In particular, there exists a Kolyvagin system which cannot lift to a $\Lambda$-adic Kolyvagin system (e.g. the primitive Kolyvagin system).
 In this sense, Tamagawa factors can be understood as an obstruction to the existence of the $\Lambda$-adic lift of Kolyvagin systems.
 Since every Kolyvagin system arising from an Euler system lifts to a $\Lambda$-adic Kolyvagin system, Kato's Kolyvagin system cannot be primitive when $p$ divides Tamagawa factors.
-By Theorem \ref{thm:main-technical}, we expect that the primitivity of Kato's Kolyvagin system and the $\Lambda$-primitivity of the $\Lambda$-adic Kato's Kolyvagin system are not equivalent when $p$ divides any Tamagawa factor. \end{rem}
+Due to Theorem \ref{thm:main-technical}, the primitivity of Kato's Kolyvagin system is strictly stronger than the $\Lambda$-primitivity of the $\Lambda$-adic Kato's Kolyvagin system are not equivalent when $p$ divides any Tamagawa factor. \end{rem}